Journalism genres: Investigative journalism

 Investigative journalism is a primary source of information.
 Investigative journalism often focuses on investigating and exposing unethical, immoral, and illegal behavior by individuals, businesses and government agencies, can be complicated, time-consuming and expensive—requiring teams of journalists, months of research, interviews (sometimes repeated interviews) with numerous people, long-distance travel, computers to analyze public-record databases, or use of the company's legal staff to secure documents under freedom of information laws.

 Because of its high costs and inherently confrontational nature, this kind of reporting is often the first to suffer from budget cutbacks or interference from outside the news department.
-Investigative reporting done poorly can also expose journalists and media organizations to negative reaction from the subjects of investigations and the public, and accusations of gotcha journalism.
+Investigative reporting done poorly can also expose journalists and media organizations to negative reactions from the subjects of investigations and the public, and accusations of gotcha journalism.
 When conducted correctly it can bring the attention of the public and government to problems and conditions that the public deem must be addressed, and can win awards and recognition to the journalists involved and the media outlet that did the reporting.

+Local journalism

+Local journalism covers topics often about the communities it serves.
+This model historically relied on local advertising, leading to some conflicts of interest and accusations of boosterism.
+With local journalism contracting in the internet age, nonprofit news outlets have risen to fill some of the gap in coverage.